-To pass part b) of the exception test3, it must be proven that the development can be safe for its lifetime, which is 100 years for residential development, taking account of the vulnerability of its users, without increasing risk elsewhere, and, where possible, will reduce flood risk overall.
+To pass part b) of the exception test, it must be proven that the development can be safe for its lifetime, which is 100 years for residential development, taking account of the vulnerability of its users, without increasing risk elsewhere, and, where possible, will reduce flood risk overall.

-The site is not required to pass the exception test as it is wholly located within Flood Zone 1 and is not shown to be at risk from climate change based on the proxies used.
+• The site is not required to pass the exception test as it is wholly located within Flood Zone 1 and is not shown to be at risk from climate change based on the proxies used.
+Surface water should be manageable onsite.